-Benefits Costs

-The natural character, ecological and visual Existing buildings and activities in the land

-amenity values of the land unit would be unit would have to operate under "existing

-protected. use rights" and therefore would have to

-obtain resource consent to modify existing

-buildings or when activities change.

-The provisions of section 6 of the Act would Landowners would not be able to obtain a

-be meet as the natural character of the coast return from all areas of their land within the

-and areas of "outstanding natural land unit.

-landscapes" would be protected.

-The natural character and general identity of

-the Gulf would be protected.
-This is

-important for both social and economic

-wellbeing.
+Benefits Costs The natural character, conservation, Existing buildings and activities in the land ecological and visual amenity values of the unit would have to operate under "existing land unit would be protected. use rights" and therefore would have to obtain resource consent to modify existing buildings or when activities change.
+The provisions of section 6 of the Act would Landowners would not be able to obtain a be meet as the natural character of the coast return from all areas of their land within the and areas of "outstanding natural land unit. landscapes" would be protected.
+The natural character and general identity of Inefficient use of land as the sand flats areas